Active Darcy's Law

 Having obtained the active auxiliary contribution as a function of its dependencies, the full effect of local activity on the global flux is

-where \correctText{$Z=2\act^*$ represents}{$2\act^*$ is} the optimal activity \correctText{where}{at which} the active length scale $\actleng$ matches the Brinkman length $\lb$. \correctText{$\W$ describes the effect of the channel geometry and $\darcyV=\G\perm/\visc$ is the passive Darcy velocity.
-By fitting the active contribution as a function of activity (Fig.~4c), we can predict its value as a function of $\G$ and $\perm$ (Fig.~4a-b).}{ The active contribution only depends directly on the Darcy velocity and dimensionless ratios. \EQ{eq:actContr} is linear in pressure gradient for $\G\lb/\act < 1$, nonlinear-but-monotonic with permeability and non-monotonic in activity, with a maximum where $\actleng=\lb$.
-To validate \eq{eq:actContr}, the active contribution is fit as a function of activity (\fig{fig:diffJ}c) and the result is plotted as a function of $\G$ and $\perm$ without further fitting (\fig{fig:diffJ}a-b).
-The fit is accurate for activities above the pressure-dominated limit ($\G\lb/\act > 1$), where and flow-alignment suppresses active forcing.} Hence, activity enhances transport in porous channels via an effective active Darcy velocity
+where $2\act^*$ is the optimal activity at which the active length scale $\actleng$ matches the Brinkman length $\lb$.
+The active contribution only depends directly on the Darcy velocity and dimensionless ratios. \EQ{eq:actContr} is linear in pressure gradient for $\G\lb/\act < 1$, nonlinear-but-monotonic with permeability and non-monotonic in activity, with a maximum where $\actleng=\lb$.
+The finite size of the channel enters through the factor of $\W$~\cite{si}.
+The active contribution in \eq{eq:actContr} is fit as a function of activity for a single pressure gradient (\fig{fig:diffJ}c; $\G=0.011$), with $\act^*$ the only fitting parameter since $\darcyV$ and $\W$ are given by the permeability from \fig{fig:passFlow}.
+Having fit $\act^*$ for a single system, the predicted enhancement as a function of $\G$ and $\perm$ is seen to agree with all other simulations without any further fitting (\fig{fig:diffJ}a-b).
+The fit is accurate for activities above the pressure-dominated limit ($\G\lb/\act > 1$), where and flow-alignment suppresses active forcing.
+Hence, activity enhances transport in porous channels via an effective active Darcy velocity

-which recasts the Brinkman equation \correctText{(Eq.~S(4))}{} and channel-averaged drift \correctText{(Eq.~S(5))}{} into active Brinkman and drift equations by substitution of $\darcyV\to\actdarcyV$.
-This prediction captures the enhancement of the flow profiles across the channel \correctText{}{without additional fitting} (\fig{fig:diffJ}d).
+which recasts the Brinkman equation and channel-averaged drift into active Brinkman and drift equations by substitution of $\darcyV\to\actdarcyV$.
+This prediction captures the enhancement of the flow profiles across the channel without additional fitting (\fig{fig:diffJ}d).